-- the Company's focus on strong performance providing alpha for active products and limited or no tracking error for index products; - the Company's global reach and commitment to best practices around the world, with approximately 49% of employees outside the United States serving clients locally and supporting local investment capabilities.
-Approximately 40% of total AUMis managed for clients domiciled outside the United States; - the Company's breadth of investment strategies, including market-cap weighted index, smart beta and factor-based, high conviction alpha and liquid and illiquid alternative product offerings, which enhance its ability to tailor single- and multi-asset investment solutions to address specific client needs; - the Company's differentiated client relationships and fiduciary focus, which enable effective positioning toward changing client needs and macro trends including the secular shift to index investing and ETFs, a focus on income and retirement, and barbelling of risk using index and active products, including alternatives; and - the Company's longstanding commitment to innovation, technology and risk management and the continued development of, and increased interest in, BlackRock technology products and solutions, including Aladdin, Aladdin Risk for Wealth Management, Cachematrix, and FutureAdvisor, as well as Scalable Capital and iCapital, in which BlackRock has made minority investments.
+- the Company's focus on strong performance providing alpha for active products and limited or no tracking error for index products; - the Company's global reach and commitment to best practices around the world, with approximately 50% of employees outside the United States serving clients locally and supporting local investment capabilities.
+Approximately 40% of total AUMis managed for clients domiciled outside the United States; - the Company's breadth of investment strategies, including market-cap weighted index, factors, systematic active, traditional fundamental active, high conviction alpha and illiquid alternative product offerings, which enhance its ability to tailor single- and multi-asset investment solutions to address specific client needs; - the Company's differentiated client relationships and fiduciary focus, which enable effective positioning toward changing client needs and macro trends including the secular shift to index investing and ETFs, a focus on income and retirement, and barbelling using index, active and illiquid alternatives products; and - the Company's longstanding commitment to innovation, technology services and the continued development of, and increased interest in, BlackRock technology products and solutions, including Aladdin, Aladdin Wealth, Cachematrix, and FutureAdvisor.
+This commitment is further extended by minority investments in distribution technologies including Scalable Capital, iCapital, Acorns and Envestnet.